 In November 2016, we completed the sale of an aggregate of 9,090,909 shares of our Series B-2 Preferred Stock at a purchase price of \$1.65 per share for an aggregate purchase price of \$15.0 million.
-Each share of our Series B-2 Preferred Stock will convert into shares of our common stock upon the closing of this offering in accordance with our certificate of incorporation, including adjustments in connection with the 1-for-5.056564 reverse stock split of our common stock effected on October 25, 2019.
+Each share of our Series B-2 Preferred Stock will convert into shares of our common stock upon the closing of this offering in accordance with our certificate of incorporation.
 The following table summarizes purchases of shares of our Series B-2 Preferred Stock by holders of more than 5% of our capital stock.

-Participants Total Shares Purchased P ggregate urchase Price thousands) Greater than 5% Stockholders(1) Sofinnova Venture Partners IX, L.P.(2) 9,090,909 \$ 15,000
+Participants Total Shares Purchased P ggregate Purchase Price thousands) Greater than 5% Stockholders(1) Sofinnova Venture Partners IX, L.P.(2) 9,090,909 \$ 15,000